- Aliases

 Python Set Methods

-Python provides several methods for working with sets, including add()
+Python provides several built-in functions and methods for working with sets, including add()

 , remove()